All 11 countries and territories you can visit from England without quarantine on either end

 Mainland Portugal no longer appears on England’s travel corridors list.
 Only the Azores and Madeira remain on the list.

-You must show a negative RT-PCR COVID-19 test that shows the date the test was administered being within 72 hours of arrival.
+You must show a negative RT-PCR or Antigen COVID-19 test.
+For a PCR test, the date the test was administered must be within 72 hours of your arrival.
+For the Antigen test, the date the test was administered must be within 48 hours of arrival.
 If you plan to stay longer than seven days, you’ll be required to take an additional RT-PCR COVID-19 test in St. Barths at your own expense (€135, or about £122) on the eighth day after arrival.
 If you test positive, you will be required to self-quarantine for seven days or until you re-test negative.

 Additional reporting by Daniel Ross